The most common way to demolish a building is also the most wasteful

 So how best to demolish a high-rise building?

-Plenty of clever techniques to demolish exist.
+Plenty of clever techniques for demolition exist.
 Some start at the base and work up, others in reverse.

 The 40-story Akasaka Prince Hotel in Tokyo was slowly demolished in 2012-2013 using a technique where a cap was built on top of the building.
-It was stripped floor by floor as the cap was lowered, so all the dust, mess and debris was contained and removed with no effect on the environment.
+It was stripped floor by floor as the cap was lowered, so all the dust, mess, and debris were contained and removed with no effect on the environment.

-Buildings are wrapped in scaffold and protective fabric then literally dismantled in the reverse order to which they were built.
-In the process building waste can be recycled and reused rather than dumped.
+Buildings are wrapped in scaffold and protective fabric, then literally dismantled, reversing the order in which they were built.
+In the process, building waste can be recycled and reused rather than dumped.

 Reverse building involves removing the glass, then the frames, taking off the wall cladding, then scraping away at the concrete and steel frames bit by bit.
 Concrete is removed to expose the steel reinforcing bars, which are then separately removed and recycled.
-In the process unwanted material can be uncovered, like asbestos, which needs particular care in handling.
+In the course of this, unwanted material can be uncovered, such as asbestos, which needs particular care in handling.

-Interiors are unbuilt the same way – remove floor coverings, cupboards, doors and lightweight walls, strip the electrical wiring and pipes, take out air conditioning and lifts, remove stairs and escalators.
+Interiors are unbuilt the same way—remove floor coverings, cupboards, doors, and lightweight walls, strip the electrical wiring and pipes, take out air-conditioning and lifts, remove stairs and escalators.

 These removalists act smartly, as materials and fabric are recycled and often reused for another building.
 It is a sustainable way of dealing with the issue.
 Things that might normally have been reduced to dust and mud by destruction are instead usefully salvaged and recovered for an extended life cycle.

-As part of the benefits of this procedure, unbuilding provides large numbers of construction jobs and associated employment in transportation, waste management and recycling.
+As part of the benefits of this procedure, unbuilding provides large numbers of construction jobs and associated employment in transportation, waste management, and recycling.

 It also provides new construction sites.
-This means cities need not expand beyond existing boundaries and the infrastructure of services, roads and public transport need not be extended.
+This means cities need not expand beyond existing boundaries and the infrastructure of services, roads, and public transport need not be extended.

 Building with an eye to unbuilding

 What has interested those involved with this work is the capacity of building designers (let’s call them architects) to creatively improve their buildings in terms of life after use-by date.
-Techniques are being developed that assist in unbuilding and salvaging materials, even down to basic principles such as ease of access to pipes and wires, modular components and simplified connection practices.
+Techniques are being developed that assist in unbuilding and salvaging materials, even down to basic principles such as ease of access to pipes and wires, modular components, and simplified connection practices.

 The logic is that clarity of building structure and services makes retrieval simpler.
 Less complexity of materials and components means a building can be untangled more efficiently.

-Fastening devices can be simplified and mechanical (rather than using glues and sealants), toxic materials avoided, materials selected with an afterlife in mind and structures designed for simplicity and accessibility.
+Fastening devices can be simplified and mechanical (rather than using glues and sealants), toxic materials avoided, materials selected with an afterlife in mind, and structures designed for simplicity and accessibility.
 Also important is a clear set of as-built documents that map the original building so it can be disassembled.

 Clear design thinking will have value for unbuilding and recycling in the future.